Droughts over: Drexel, Rutgers lead charge back to NCAAs

 “Even though it’s a pandemic, we want our guys to have an experience, and have a moment,” Spiker said.
 “By doing little things like that, we’re able to do that.”

-Most of these teams weren’t in the NCAA mix last season when the tournament was canceled before it began because of the pandemic.
-Rutgers, though, went 20-11 and seemed a safe bet to make the 2020 field. before it was waved off the court moments before its Big Ten Tournament opener.
+Most of these teams weren’t in the NCAA mix last season when the tournament was canceled because of the pandemic.
+Rutgers, though, went 20-11 and seemed a safe bet to make the 2020 field before it was waved off the court moments before its Big Ten Tournament opener.
 The Scarlet Knights, who received a No. 10 seed, pushed forward this season with Ron Harper Jr., Geo Baker and Jacob Young to go 15-11 and end the drought.

 “None of us were alive,” guard Paul Mulcahy said.
 “But there’s also been a lot of people who have supported the program for 30 years through the ups and downs.
 I’m just really happy for those people, that they finally get to experience this as well.”